whathellis/Obsidian/Mashroomash/06 Plan/00/What should I animate - pt.1 demo reel.md

 \- keep your shot short.
 Why?
 It's very time consuming to polish a long shot.
 Stay away from 15 to 20 second long shots.
 If, for whatever reason, your shot is that long, think about cutting it up into separate shots, make a sequence out of it.
 Look at [Matt's Force Unleashed demo](http://www.mattornstein.com/demo_reel.html).
 When Palpatine grabs and throws the apprentice away, you could show all of this in one shot.
 But it's more exciting the way it's cut on Matt's reel (and you don't want to bore a recruiter looking at your reel).
 It also forces you to think about shot flow, animating across a cut, timing and contrast within a sequence, etc. things you need to be aware of when working professionally.

 \- pick the right audio clip.
-Refer to [[../../07/Read/Audio Clip|this post]] for all the guidelines.
+Refer to [[Audio Clip|this post]] for all the guidelines.
 In short, pick clips that people won't recognize.
 You don't want people to think about the movie and actors while watching your clip.
 Your clip has to stand on its own, without any distracting associations.

 Speaking of audio clips.
 I think a common misconception nowadays is the idea of a dialogue shot being the ultimate goal for a student.
 But I think that a good pantomime shot goes a long way.
 You're not bound to the audio, it's all about expressing feelings and thoughts through the body and the face without the help of sound.